Posters

 Introduction: Within the past few years, large language models (LLMs) (ChatGPT, LLaMa 3, Microsoft Copilot) have increasingly become a resource that patients engage with to learn about health care procedures, including total knee replacement (TKR).
 Previous studies have analyzed the efficacy of large language models in providing accurate and relevant responses to questions about various procedures.
 Our study aims to evaluate the clarity, validity, and understandability of LLMs to patient questions about total knee replacement and assess the consistency of these models and their effectiveness in providing accurate, valid, and guideline-adherent information to patients.

 Methods: We selected 30 frequently asked questions for TKR in five categories: preoperative concerns, operative details, postoperative recovery, complications and lifestyle changes post-surgery.
 The questions were posed to AI models including LLaMA 3, ChatGPT-4.0, Microsoft Copilot, Google’s Bard and Perplexity.
-Clinical orthopedic surgeons specializing in TKR assessed LLM responses on a Likert scale to grade their clarity, validity and understandability.
+Clinical orthopedics specializing in TKR assessed LLM responses on a Likert scale to grade their clarity, validity and understandability.

 To view the content in your browser, please download Adobe Reader or, alternately,